aristanetworks/avd/docs/plugins/Filter_plugins/encrypt.md

 ## Synopsis

-The filter encrypts a clear text password into EOS passwords.
+- The filter encrypts a clear text password into EOS passwords.
-To be used with Ansible Vault to load a password and have it encrypted on the fly by AVD in `eos_designs`.
+- It is intended to be used with Ansible Vault to load a password and have it encrypted on the fly by AVD in `eos_designs`.
-Note - For now this filter only supports encryption from type `7` and not type `8a` for OSPF, BGP and TACACS+ passwords.
+- The filter only supports encryption for type `7` and not type `8a` for OSPF, BGP and TACACS+ passwords.

 ## Parameters